Message from the APIOC 2025 Chair

 Joyee Deb – New York University

-Nicholas Schutz – University of Mannheim
+Nicolas Schutz – University of Mannheim

 Jin Li – University of Hong Kong